Dmitry-White/CodeWars/README.md

 ## Description

 These are up-to-date solutions that I submited on Codewars.
-And it's pretty much "work in progress", since I'm following a very famous quote: </br>
+And it's pretty much "work in progress", since I follow a very famous quote: </br>
 > By continuously improving the design of code, we make it easier and easier to work with. </br>
 > This is in sharp contrast to what typically happens: little refactoring and a great deal of attention paid to expediently adding new features.</br>
 > If you get into the hygienic habit of refactoring continuously, you'll find that it is easier to extend and maintain code.</br>